 Does Hayden Canyon Charter charge tuition?

-According to the State rules, only out of state students would have tuition to cover the tax offset.
+According to the State rules, only students who live out-of-state will have tuition fees.

 In-state resident students are not required to pay tuition at public schools with the exception of full day kindergarten.
-Tuition for full day kindergarten students for the 2020-2021 school year is $250/month.
+Tuition for full day kindergarten students is $250/month.